15 Big Ones: Cover versions

-According to Wilson, "We thought about songs that were standards and, since they were acceptable once, we figured they would be acceptable again. ...
+According to Wilson, "We thought about songs that were standards and, since they were acceptable once, we figured they would be acceptable again. [...]
 We figured it was a safe way to go."
 The eight selections included on the album were "Rock and Roll Music" (originally by Chuck Berry), "Chapel of Love" (originally by Darlene Love), "Talk to Me" (originally by Little Willie John), "Palisades Park" (originally by Freddy Cannon), "A Casual Look" (originally by the Six Teens), "Blueberry Hill" (originally by Fats Domino), "In the Still of the Night" (originally by the Five Satins), and "Just Once in My Life" (originally by the Righteous Brothers).

 "Rock and Roll Music" was chosen, according to Love, because he felt that the band could possibly repeat the success they had with covering Berry's "Sweet Little Sixteen" as "Surfin' U.S.A."
 (1963).
 Dennis was originally slated to sing the lead on "Blueberry Hill", but Wilson gave the part to Love so that Love would not feel left out.
-"Palisades Park" was the source of inspiration for the Beach Boys' songs "County Fair" (1962) and "Amusement Parks U.S.A."
+"Palisades Park" had been the source of inspiration for the Beach Boys' songs "County Fair" (1962) and "Amusement Parks U.S.A."
 (1965).
 Carl recorded his vocal in one take.
 Brian praised Carl's performance and ranked it as "one of my top five Beach Boys vocals.
 He nailed it."

 In the assessment of musicologist Philip Lambert, most of the covers remained faithful to the originals, however, "Blueberry Hill", "Talk to Me", and "Palisades Park" were the exceptions in which the listener gets "more of a sense of the younger Brian Wilson, not just reproducing originals but dignifying them with his own personal flavorings".